-Caring for a sick dog is a draining experience.
+Caring for a dog with an inherited disease or disability is a draining experience.
 Both emotionally and financially.

-We think you should know what you are getting yourself into, when you chose a puppy.
+We think you should know what you are getting yourself into, when you choose a puppy.

 There is always the worry that popularity will ‘spoil’ a breed.

-I suppose by this people mean that lots of individuals will jump on the breeding bandwagon to cash in on the breed’s popularity, without being necessarily responsible or ethical breeders.
+By this some people mean that lots of individuals will jump on the breeding bandwagon to cash in on the breed’s popularity.

 Sadly the flat face of the pug, the bulldog, and the french bulldog come at quite a price.
 And we’ll be looking at this in some detail.